 If you or your installer plan to add a bluetooth receiver, power the stereo from the van’s house batteries and/or add additional speakers, please read our guidance below first.

 Considering using the auxiliary speaker outputs for rear speakers?
-Rear speakers have zero to minimal effect on audio quality/experience for folks sitting in the driver/passenger seats.
-Not only are they many feet behind the driver/passenger, but many vans (like Revels) have walls between the rear doors and the driver/passenger seats.
-If you have a van without walls and want people sitting behind the driver/passenger to hear audio, rear speakers can be helpful.
+Rear speakers have zero to minimal effect on audio for folks sitting in the driver/passenger seats.
+Not only are they many feet behind the cab, but many vans (like Revels) have walls between the rear doors and the cab.
+If you have a van without walls and want people sitting behind the driver/passenger to hear audio, then rear speakers can be helpful.

-We cannot tell you whether or not you NEED rear speakers, but we hope the tips here let you make an informed decision which weighs the limited advantages of rear speakers vs. the difficulty of adding them.
+We cannot tell you whether or not you NEED rear speakers, but we hope the tips here help you to make an informed decision that weighs the limited advantages of rear speakers vs. the difficulty of adding them.

 The Beatbox Blackbird amp needs 3 things to work: